Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 First way:

 1. Open the cloned repository folder, right-click anywhere, and then select "View more alternatives," and then click on "Open in Terminal."
-2. Type "dotnet test" in the terminal, and then all tests will run.
+2. Type "dotnet test" in the terminal and press enter, and then all tests will run.

 Second way: